GenericMappingTools/scipy2021/README.md

   notebooks, even if they are preliminary.
 -->

-Jupyter Notebooks from previous tutorials and classes are available [here](https://github.com/GenericMappingTools/foss4g2019oceania) and [here](https://github.com/fdannemanndugick/roses2020/tree/master/unit08).
+Jupyter notebooks from previous tutorials and classes are available [here](https://github.com/GenericMappingTools/foss4g2019oceania) and [here](https://github.com/fdannemanndugick/roses2020/tree/master/unit08).
 These will be modified and expanded to be made more suitable for a general SciPy